shaunagm/governance-resources/readme.md

 You can contribute to the index in a few ways.
 First, you can add stubs to the list below.
 To do this, simply submit a PR, making sure to fill out all columns except the "full case study" link.

-If you'd like to add a new project with a full case study, or add a full case study to an existing stub, you'll need to use the [interview questions]() to guide your writeup.
+If you'd like to add a new project with a full case study, or add a full case study to an existing stub, you'll need to use the interview questions in the [case study guide](https://github.com/shaunagm/governance-resources/blob/master/case-study-guide.md) to generate your writeup.
 You can do this for a project you're a part of, essentially interviewing yourself, or you can do this for a project you admire or are interested in.
 Once you've done a writeup, you can submit it as a PR, and the community will review it and request edits.
-(If you'd like to contribute by reviewing case studies, browse the [case study submissions]() label for open PRs.)
+(If you'd like to contribute by reviewing case studies, browse the [case study submissions](https://github.com/shaunagm/governance-resources/labels/case%20study%20submissions) label for open PRs.)

 Please feel free to reach out to the community at any point in the process.
 We're happy to answer questions, provide guidance, and cheer you on.  :)